beckdl/Cloud_Database/README.md

 # Overview

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}
+This is my attempt at making a cloud database that interacts with Google Firebase.
 {Provide a description of the software that you wrote and how it integrates with a Cloud Database.
 Describe how to use your program.}

 {Describe your purpose for writing this software.}